 Stratford-sub-Castle Primary School fully recognises its responsibilities for child protection.
-The school is aware of the challenges resulting from the following the COVID 19 'Lockdown' in March 2020 and the subsequent consequences for individuals, families and institutions.
+The school is aware of the challenges resulting from the COVID 19 pandemic and the subsequent consequences for individuals, families and institutions.

 Whilst local authorities play a lead role, safeguarding children and protecting them from harm is everyone's responsibility.
 Everyone who comes into contact with children and families has a role to play.